vinsl/aws-high-availability-web-platform/README.md

 # Highly Available Support Desk on AWS

-A small production-style support ticket web application deployed on AWS with containerized compute, load balancing, private networking, and a relational database.
+A production-style support ticket web application deployed on AWS with Docker, Terraform, Amazon ECS Fargate, an Application Load Balancer, and Amazon RDS for MySQL.

-The project was built as a hands-on cloud engineering exercise: package a Python web application with Docker, publish the image, provision reproducible AWS infrastructure with Terraform, deploy the application on Amazon ECS Fargate, validate database persistence end to end, inspect centralized logs, and remove the environment cleanly afterwards.
+This project was built as a hands-on Cloud Engineering exercise: develop and test a Python application locally, package it into a Docker image, provision modular AWS infrastructure with Terraform, deploy two application tasks on ECS Fargate, validate end-to-end persistence in MySQL, inspect CloudWatch logs, and destroy the environment after validation.

-> The AWS infrastructure is intentionally destroyed after validation to avoid unnecessary cloud costs.
-The repository contains the full Terraform configuration, application source code, container definition, and deployment evidence.
+> The AWS infrastructure is intentionally destroyed after validation to avoid unnecessary costs.
+The repository keeps the complete application source code, automated tests, Docker configuration, Terraform modules, and deployment evidence so the environment can be recreated.

 ## What it does

-The application provides a minimal support-desk workflow.
+The Support Desk provides a simple ticket workflow.

-- Create a support ticket with an author, title, and description.
+- Create a ticket with an author, title, and description.
-- Store ticket data in Amazon RDS for MySQL.
+- Store tickets in Amazon RDS for MySQL.
-- Display previously created tickets.
+- Display submitted tickets in the web interface.
-- Confirm data persistence by showing tickets after a page refresh.
+- Keep tickets available after a page refresh.
-- Expose a `/health` endpoint used by the Application Load Balancer health checks.
+- Expose a `/health` endpoint for load balancer health checks.

-Each ticket contains:
+Each ticket includes:

 ```text
 id